electron/electron/docs/api/app.md

 ### `app.enableSandbox()` _Experimental_

 Enables full sandbox mode on the app.
+This means that all renderers will be launched sandboxed, regardless of the value of the `sandbox` flag in WebPreferences.

 This method can only be called before app is ready.